amadeusprotocol/rs_node/docs/CONSENSUS.md

 the main source of truth for the current state of the blockchain.
 The contractstate is updated every time a new block is applied.
 The contractstate is stored in a dedicated column family in the RocksDB database, aka Fabric.
-When the blockchain starts the genesis entry is applied to form the initial contractstate.
+When the blockchain starts, the special genesis entry is applied to form the initial contractstate.

 ## Entries